 No security review policy

 Quite dangerous might be forgetting about security after our product is launched as well.
-Even if all tests and development process went smooth and according to current standards.
+Even if all tests and development processes went smoothly and according to current standards.
 Unfortunately sometimes, for example, with encryption algorithms, those might get outdated over time.
 Computing power is increasing every year, and sometimes bugs and security loopholes are discovered in “secure” in their times’ algorithms of frameworks.
 It’s essential to have a process in place requiring a review of our system once in a while.

 Situations, where no QA or testing procedures are involved in the development, are unacceptable!
 It’s like jumping out from a plane without a parachute.
 Chances that we are going to land on a stack of pillows are close to zero.